-The Certificate in Escoffier Online Culinary Arts Fundamentals gives students the skills and experience they need to enter the hospitality industry.
+The diploma program in Culinary Arts and Operations gives students the skills and experience they need to enter the hospitality industry.
 Students are qualified to pursue positions in restaurants, dinner clubs, country clubs, resorts, hotels, catering companies, delis and other foodservice establishments.

 Students learn essential skills for working in the foodservice industry; the Auguste Escoffier School of Culinary Arts emphasizes not only cooking but also professional skills.
 The cooking portions of the course focus on using classical and universal cooking methods and preparing items in quantity.
 The professional skills covered include menu planning, portion size, employee training, safety and sanitation, and food cost control.

-The program is made up of six-week and twelveweek courses organized into four twelve-week terms (48 weeks) and a six-week externship.
-Each course offers six distance learning lessons.
+The program is made up of six-week and twelve-week courses over 54 weeks and a six-week externship.
 Courses are accessed through the Online Campus LMS and offer both weekly synchronous activities scheduled with instructors and asynchronous lessons that can be completed as a student's weekly schedule allows.
 The course also includes an externship in a foodservice establishment that allows students to gain valuable hands-on experience in a professional kitchen environment.

-Students will be awarded a Certificate in Escoffier Online Culinary Arts Fundamentals when the following have been met:
+Students will be awarded a Diploma in Culinary Arts and Operations when the following have been met: